 Mask breaks should occur throughout the day.
 Breaks should occur when students can be six feet apart and ideally outside or at least with the windows open.
-Further guidance on mask breaks including duration and frequency will be forthcoming.
+The duration of the break shall be limited to 5 minutes once per hour or period.